– Access to digital forms on Jamesforms.com

 U.S. Attorneys’ offices have become more aggressive.
 Prosecutors are more frequently refusing to produce witness statements before a detention hearing or loading the proffer letter with exceptions.
 Combat many of these changes by employing tips, arguments, and forms in Federal Criminal Practice.

-The 2014 supplement of Federal Criminal Practice contains new and updated text in 10 chapters, including 65 new citations to authority.
+The latest update to Federal Criminal Practice contains new and revised text in 10 chapters, including 65 new citations to authority.
 You will have a better grasp of:

 - Grand jury proceedings and how to avoid and defend contempt charges

 - First response documents when responding to a subpoena

 - Nature of the First Amendment and Religious Freedom Restoration Act (RFRA)

 In addition, this helpful guide provides pretrial release strategies, alternatives to prosecution, discovery angles, plea bargaining and agreement suggestions, sentence negotiation tactics, recent case-based examples, dozens of pretrial motions with memoranda, and hundreds of practice tips.
 Order your copy of Federal Criminal Practice today.

 Pretrial release strategies, alternatives to prosecution, discovery angles, plea bargaining and agreement suggestions, sentence negotiation tactics, recent case-based examples, dozens of pretrial motions with memoranda, and hundreds of practice tips.
 Federal Criminal Practice is loaded with valuable advice like this:

 “Be creative in recommending conditions of release for your client.
 When both flight and danger to the community are concerns of the court or prosecutor, consider having your client….” §4:15